How to Get Rid of a Mattress in Memphis, TN (7 Local Options)

 If you are trying to get rid of an old mattress, you may have found that they are difficult items to dispose of.
 Luckily, Memphis has a variety of companies that have popped up in recent years specifically focusing on properly disposing of mattresses.
 In this article we have compiled a list of (5) local mattress disposal options for the residents of Memphis to take advantage of.

 1. A Bedder World Mattress Recycling (Memphis) – Curbside Pick Up Service

-A Bedder World has been picking up mattresses, box springs, bed frames, toppers and other sleep products from customers homes for years and responsibly disposing of them.
+A Bedder World has been picking up mattresses, box springs, bed frames, toppers and other sleep products from customers and homes in Memphis and the surrounding areas for years and responsibly disposing of them.
 With over 1 million mattresses recycled nationwide, this is a great option and much more affordably priced than the major junk companies.
-Simply book a pick up online and set your items outside.
+Simply book and pay for a pick up online and set your items outside.
 You can book a pick up here.